 However, this spring, I was disappointed to realize I’d see little benefit from setting up an appointment.
 Why is that?

 Over the past six months, I’ve learned everything I currently need to know about 401k’s.
 I’m taking advantage of the full employer match, deliberately choosing how my contributions are invested, and monitoring my balance more frequently than is helpful.
 While I may not be an expert on all things, I’ve moved from “fair” to “great” on this one topic.

 So how can we improve our financial “tactical abilities?”

-- Read popular personal finance blogs and books that are well-reviewed
+- Read favorite personal finance blogs and books that are well-reviewed

-- Spend time on your own personal finances… always be applying “lessons learned”
+- Spend time on your finances… always be applying “lessons learned.”

 - Connect with others – whether online or through local meetups – who share your financial goals

 Stay consistent with your efforts to learn and apply new financial principles… you’ll be a “great tactician” before you know it!

 ‘The Soldier In the field and the crew member aboard a warship inevitably see a war from a limited perspective”. –Thrawn

 Surrounding yourself with people with a similar perspective can leave you narrow-minded.
 It’s challenging to seek various solutions if everyone thinks inside “their box.”
 You can see this pattern in many communities and social circles.
 People who associate and spend time together tend to think alike.
 Believe it or not, this can be harmful to your perspective of the world and your financial health.